Frequently Asked Questions

 Since a talent agent is different from a casting director, we cannot promise work or book you on projects.
 As an agent, we can only promise we will do our work to help prep you and to get you auditions.
 From there, it is your responsibility to put your best foot forward and stand out to the client/casting director in hopes to book the role.
 The more prepared you are and/or the better materials you have, the better chance you have at getting booked.

 That being said, we cannot project how often you will work.
 We can say artists who have all of their materials in order typically receive 3-4 auditions a week.
-Those who fall into a popular request demographic and/or those who prepare for their auditions, tend to book projects 2-3 times a week.

 Do I have to have experience to work with KIT?